Late Enrollment Penalty (LEP) Calculator

 How much is the LEP for Part D?

 The Medicare Part D penalty is based on the number of months you went without PDP coverage.
 For each month without coverage, you will pay an additional premium of 1 percent of the current “national base beneficiary premium.”
-For 2020, the average Part D premium is $32.74; down from the 2019 $33.191.
+For 2022, the average Part D premium is $33.37; up slightly from the 2021 $33.061.

 If you are assessed this penalty, you will pay it every month for as long as you have Medicare prescription coverage.
 Your Medicare Part D penalty will be rounded to the nearest $.10 and added to your Part D premium.
 Because the LEP is based on the current year’s national beneficiary premium, it may change or go up each year.